shergillmanav19/Space-Explorer/README.md

 * Everytime explore is refreshed, user see's completly random images from the NASA's API.
 * User is able to unlike any picture they don't like in their liked picture; thus, removing it from the page.
 * Unlike all button helps to remove all liked pictures from the page.

+### You might not see a picture you like ever again in the explore tab, so make sure to press the like buton 😼❤️

 ### Improvements to be made